Giulio Bizzozero: Background

-Bizzozero was born in Varese, Lombardy to Felice and Carolina Veratti.
+Bizzozero was born in Varese, Lombardy, at the time part of the Austrian Empire, to Felice and Carolina Veratti.
 The family were involved in the Risorgimento, an older brother Cesare fought against Austria while Carolina served as a volunteer nurse.
 After high school, he studied medicine at the University of Pavia, where he performed histological and histopathological research under the guidance of Paolo Mantegazza (1831-1910) and the microscopist Eusebio Oehl.
 In 1866 he graduated from Pavia at the age of 20.
 He then travelled and worked with Rudolf Virchow in Berlin and Heinrich Frey in Zurich.
 In 1867, he was chosen as the chief of general pathology and histology at the University of Pavia.
 This institute trained many important Italian researchers, such as Camillo Golgi (1843–1926).

 In 1872, at the age of 26, he moved to the University of Turin, and founded the Institute of General Pathology.
 While at Turin he worked to improve hygiene and water supply.
 Among the physicians who worked and studied in his laboratory at Turin were Edoardo Bassini (1844-1924) and Carlo Forlanini (1847-1918).

 In April 1901, he died of pneumonia.
 For his scientific achievements, Bizzozero was named by king Humbert I, a life senator in 1890.